MKMaths22/OdinBinarySearchTrees/README.md

 (4) Write an #insert and #delete method which accepts a value to insert/delete (you’ll have to deal with several cases for delete such as when a node has children or not).
 If you need additional resources, check out these two articles on inserting and deleting, or this video with several visual examples.

 You may be tempted to implement these methods using the original input array, but it’s important for the efficiency of these operations that you don’t do this.
-If we refer back to the Big O Cheatsheet, we’ll see that binary search trees can insert/delete in O(log n) time, which is a significant performance boost over arrays for the same operations.
+Binary search trees can insert/delete in O(log n) time, which is a significant performance boost over arrays for the same operations.
 In order to get this added efficiency, your implementation of these methods should traverse the tree and manipulate the nodes and their connections.

 (5) Write a #find method which accepts a value and returns the node with the given value.

 (6) Write a #level_order method which accepts a block.
 This method should traverse the tree in breadth-first level order and yield each node to the provided block.
 This method can be implemented using either iteration or recursion (try implementing both!).
 The method should return an array of values if no block is given.
-Tip: You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse and to add new ones to the list (as you saw in the video).
+Tip: You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse and to add new ones to the list.

 (7) Write #inorder, #preorder, and #postorder methods that accepts a block.
 Each method should traverse the tree in their respective depth-first order and yield each node to the provided block.
 The methods should return an array of values if no block is given.